 Cervical mucus after implantation: why does it happen and what does it mean?

 It’s not so much a change in the type of discharge, but it’s the amount.
-You may experience an amount of cervical mucus similar to what you’d experience when ovulating, except that it will be at the wrong time of your menstrual cycle.
+You may experience an amount of cervical mucus similar to what you’d experience when ovulating, except that it will be at the wrong time of the month.

 This increase in cervical mucus after implantation happens because of changes in hormones, namely estrogen and progesterone.